Series · OpenClaw QuickStart · Chapter 7

 The mistake I made for two months: dumping everything into MEMORY.md.
 By the time it hit 200 lines, every turn was paying ~3k tokens just to load the index, and the agent still couldn’t find what it needed.
 Index ≠ archive.

-I keep this in my head when deciding where something belongs:
+I keep this in mind when deciding where something goes:

 TierLifespanGoes in